Glenn444/WheelWell/README.md

 - Backend hosted on railway and appwrite for auth
 - Forgot Password using resend for email verification.
+- Chat is written with nodejs, express using socketio

 ## Upcoming feature implementations:
 - Push notification